min2ha/ukwa-site/content/target/36619/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Springwell Dene remembers those of our local community who served in WW1.

 Project enabling a week long residential trip to the WW1 battlefields of Northern France by students with special educational needs of Springwell Dene School.